About me

 Hi !

-My artistic journey began with curiousity and love that grew from observing the essence of my surroundings, encouragement of self expression and culture.
+My artistic journey began with curiosity and love that grew from observing the essence of my surroundings, encouragement of self expression and culture.
+Design made me notice that the world is full of interesting things and ideas.
+It propels my creativity into seeing, understanding, and creating dialogues.

 Illustration